Elektrobit/crinit/README.md

 The general format of crinit configuration files is INI-style `KEY = value` pairs.
 Some settings may be array-like, meaning they can be specified multiple times to append values.
-Leaving out the `KEY =` part at the start of the line in favor of at least one whitespace character is shorthand for appending to the last key, e.g.
+Leaving out the `KEY =` part at the start of the line in favor of at least one whitespace character is shorthand for appending to the last key, for example:
 ```
 ARRAY_LIKE_KEY = value 1
 ARRAY_LIKE_KEY = value 2